ysk-kimura/RoboManipBaselines/robo_manip_baselines/misc/README.md

 > • Use `--input_dataset_location` with a URL (download) or local path.
 > • Always uses `policy_last.ckpt` for checkpoint.
 > • Omit `--seed` to use the called script's built-in default; specify `--seed -1` to generate a time-based random seed.
+> • Use `--instant` to execute immediately without locking or job queue registration.
 > • Omit `--commit_id` to use the latest origin/master.
 > • Pass `--world_idx_list` for multiple rollout worlds.